Trans Mountain Expansion (TMX) Concerns

 FREQUENTLY ASKED QUESTIONS

-- How likely is an oil spill if the proposed Kinder Morgan pipeline goes ahead?
+- How likely is an oil spill if the proposed Trans Mountain pipeline goes ahead?

-- If the proposed pipeline was built, would tanker traffic increase?
+- If the proposed Trans Mountain pipeline was built, how much would tanker traffic increase?

-- What would be the impact of an oil spill in Burrard Inlet?
+- What would be the physical impact of an oil spill in Burrard Inlet?

 - How would an oil spill affect fish, birds and other wildlife?

-- How would the proposed pipeline expansion impact Orcas?
+- How would the proposed Trans Mountain pipeline and tankers impact Orcas?

-- Is there an economic need for the proposed Kinder Morgan pipeline?
+- Is there an economic need for the proposed Trans Mountain pipeline?

-- Is there a market for the products to be shipped on the proposed Kinder Morgan pipeline?
+- Is there a market for the products to be shipped on the proposed Trans Mountain pipeline?

-- Does BC rely on the jobs created through the proposed Kinder Morgan pipeline?
+- Does BC rely on the jobs created through the proposed Trans Moutain pipeline?

 - What would be the economic cost of an oil spill?

-- What would be the net economic impact of the proposed Kinder Morgan pipeline?
+- What would be the net economic impact of the proposed Trans Moutain pipeline?

-- Why did the NEB approve proposed pipeline, if its overall economic impact is negative?
+- Why did the NEB approve the proposed Trans Mountain pipeline if its economic impact is negative?